Sindex42/create-testing-framework/README.md

 * A matcher to compare equality between objects and arrays
 * A block that lets you execute some code before each test
+* Displaying the tests in the body of the page instead of in the console
+* Inculde the full stack trace in the body of the page when encountering errors

 ## Contributors/Sources